 Symposium of the American Indian

-The annual Symposium of the American Indian is a mix of scholarly and cultural presentations that are open to the public free of charge.
-This celebration of American Indian culture and over 100 years of higher education at NSU features workshops on Native American traditions, short films and an ongoing film series.
-NSU is proud to celebrate a century of Cherokee Nation education, as NSU was founded on the established site of the pre-statehood Cherokee National Female Seminary and continues to serve a significant Native student population.
+The annual Symposium on the American Indian is a mix of scholarly and cultural presentations that are open to the public free of charge.
+This celebration of American Indian culture and more than 100 years of higher education at NSU features workshops on Native American traditions, short films and an ongoing film series.

 This year's theme, "Celebrating Indigenous Women," will honor both modern and legendary matriarchs, focusing on women who have contributed to the success and growth of our Indigenous communities and families.
 While not all tribes are defined as matrilineal or matriarchal, the contributions of women is ever-present in indigenous families and communities.
 Indigenous women serve as guides, teachers, caregivers, strategists, counselors and cultural preservationists.
 Not only do they serve as leaders within their families, but also in their communities, tribes, and professions.

 Stop by this symposium and spend the day browsing through traditional art vendor booths and enjoying a variety of speakers, live performances, stickball exhibitions and a variety of American Indian games.
 Presentations will tell the stories of our past and present women leaders who have made significant contributions, from the most well-known and celebrated to those who are just beginning to be recognized.